-Social media is a hub of content where users spend the majority of their online time every day.
-So, paid content promotion for social media is usually more effective than other sources.
-It is better to separate a large chunk of the budget for content promotion on Facebook, Instagram, Twitter, and other social media channels.
+Social media platforms such as Facebook and Instagram is a hub of content where users spend the majority of their time everyday.
+This usually makes Paid content marketing on social media more effective than other sources.

-Additionally, when designing your ad, include images or videos to get more impressions and engagements from users.
+Remember that when designing your ad creatives, you should include images or videos that appeal to your target to get the most engagement from users.
 If you have a decent sized budget allocated for your campaign, run more than one ad in each campaign, testing different creative elements and call-to-action methods.

-Paid search ( also called Search Engine Marketing) includes putting your ads on a search engine’s result pages.
+Paid search (also called Search Engine Marketing) includes putting your ads on a search engine’s result pages.
 This technique comes in handy when you want to get your content in front of customers when they are about to make a purchase decision.
-Two of the most common tools that are used in paid searches are Google Adwords and Microsoft’s Bing Ads.

-SEM functions better as a responsive advertising mechanism.
-It goes beyond simply linking users to a site, but also encourages them to take specific actions, such as signing up for a trial version or downloading source materials..
+SEM functions better as a responsive advertising mechanism as it goes beyond simply linking users to a site, but also encourages them to take specific actions, such as signing up for a trial version or downloading a PDF document.

 The first step for SEM is building a keyword list relevant to your business.
 When prospective customers are searching for these keywords, your ads will be shown to them.
 Several tools like Wordstream’s Free Keyword Tool and chrome extensions like Keywords Everywhere are useful for researching relevant keywords.

 As per your ad budget, you can choose the kind of ads you want to run.
-An exact match ad is one in which the user’s query must exactly match the keywords you run your ads for.
+For example, an Exact Match ad is one in which the user’s query must exactly match the keywords you run your ads for.
 This type of ad provides strict targeting at a low cost per click (CPC) and lower traffic volumes.
-A broad match ad brings more traffic volume, but has a higher CPC and looser targeting.
+A Broad Match ad brings more traffic volume, but has a higher CPC and looser targeting.
 While it does generate more traffic, it might not be the kind you are looking for.

 If you are providing gated content (content which requires a step as an initiation from readers eg: asking them for their email addresses), let that be known in your ad text.
 However, make sure you emphasize that they will be getting exclusive and informative content that others will not.